Last updated: April 3, 2026

 Reddit pattern

 Users who added action photos reported match quality improvements.
-Man tinder photos showing genuine activities attracted people with similar interests.
+Tinder photos for men showing genuine activities attracted people with similar interests.
 Hikers matched with hikers.

 Good vs Bad Examples